Michigan Theater (Ann Arbor, Michigan): Barton Organ

-The Barton Opus 245 theatre pipe organ was built for the Michigan Theater and installed in November 1927, shortly before the theater was opened on January 5, 1928.
+The Barton theatre pipe organ, catalogued as Opus 245, was built for the Michigan Theater and installed in November 1927, shortly before the theater was opened on January 5, 1928.
 Of some 7,000 theatre organs collectively built by many companies between the mid-1910s and the early 1930s, the Michigan Barton is one of only about 45 remaining in their original locations.
 It has three manuals (keyboards) and thirteen separate ranks of pipes, while other area Barton organs of the time have or had ten ranks of pipes.
 The instrument also has various tuned and untuned percussions and a standard “toy counter” of special effects to aid in film accompaniments.
 The Barton deluxe/“circus wagon”-style console is situated on a functioning Barton four-poster lift.

 The nearly-forgotten Barton organ had fallen into disuse in the 1950s and suffered water damage in the early 1960s.
 It was repaired and began receiving regular use in the early 1970s, and factored significantly in raising strong community support to save the historic theatre when the original lease expired in 1978.
 In regular use since that time, the marginally-adequate original blower failed in early 2014 and was rebuilt with a larger custom motor and new impellers.
 The instrument was completely rebuilt and restored to like-new mechanical and tonal condition by Renaissance Pipe Organs of Ann Arbor between 2018 and 2020, with the console and relay having been updated to reliable solid-state in 2014.
 The instrument is professionally maintained, and is played regularly by staff organists prior to film screenings and for silent films, making it one of the most-heard theater organs in the country.